hanatsamatar/TrackManiaAutonomousDriving/README.md

 Here's an example of it running well on the simple map:

-# What I Would Like to Continue On
+# What I Would Like to Continue

 If given the opportunity, I would like to collect more high-quality training data.
 I assume a reason for unpredictable and noisy performance was due to the lack of large amounts of data to learn from.
 One fix I was looking into was implementing a dual recording/inferencing script that would allow me to switch between the model and my own inputs.
 This would help record specific scenarios when the model is failing and let me get more relevant learning data.
 On top of this, I could experiment with adding more adjustments to the Nvidia model.